 Detailed Summary of Efforts Underway

 The following is a more comprehensive summary of Bridgewater’s efforts to hire and advance women, minorities, and other underrepresented groups.
-Some of it goes to the heart of how Bridgewater has always been set up — flat, non-hierarchal, focused on potential and abilities versus present skills.
-Some of it is more recent and focused on specific diversity and inclusion programs.
+Some of it goes to the heart of how Bridgewater has always been set up — with a focus on potential and raw abilities versus present skills.
+Some of it is more recent and focused on specific diversity and inclusion initiatives.
 We share this in the spirit of providing a window into what our firm is like and how we have invested our resources to live out our values.
 We have made real progress against our goals but have a lot left to do, especially in increasing representation at the senior levels, better understanding the drivers of inclusion, and adapting our approach for the post-pandemic world.

 Advancing Rapidly in Line with Abilities: The value we place on abilities also drives our advancement structures.
-Other firms have a series of defined promotion steps (e.g. from Analyst to Associate) within a set career path.
-Bridgewater is deliberately set up in a flatter and non-hierarchal structure.
-There is no requirement to spend set time in a given role, and employees are encouraged to advance between functions.
-This structure allows women and minorities to more quickly rise into positions of power and influence.
-Today women and minorities hold 19% and 20%, respectively, of our most senior roles, and as the next generation rises, we expect those numbers to increase.
+Other firms have a series of required steps (e.g. from Analyst to Associate) within a set career path.
+At Bridgewater, there is no requirement to spend set time in a given role, and employees are encouraged to advance between functions.
+Today women and minorities hold 20% and 17%, respectively, of our most senior roles, and as the next generation rises, we expect those numbers to increase.
 Erin Miles, who joined in 2010 out of undergrad, is one example of what’s possible.
 Based on her outcomes, she leapfrogged more senior and tenured employees, and by 2019 she was Co-Head of Equities and named to 50 Leading Women in Hedge Funds.
 Erin is by no means an outlier in terms of success and advancement.
 Alan Bowser is Co-Head of the Americas Region and was named to the Top 100 Ethnic Minority Executives List.
 Karen Karniol-Tambour is Director of Investment Research and was named to Fortune’s 40 Under 40 List and to 50 Leading Women in Hedge Funds.
 Rebecca Patterson is Director of Investment Research and has been named six years in a row to the Most Powerful Women in Finance List.

 Creating Space and Speaking Up in the Workplace: We have a culture that has always valued speaking up, and we never assume doing so is easy.
 Our focus is on understanding the potential obstacles, some of which can impact women and minorities disproportionately based on previous norms and experiences.
 We have four employee affinity networks open to every member of the firm — a Women’s Network, a Black Network, Hispanic Network and a LGBTQ+ Network — to help build connections and stimulate dialogue.
 We also offer required bias mitigation training for all employees, and a speaker/trainer series that features D&I issues in the workplace.
 Finally, we have automated tools and surveys that facilitate the process of sharing feedback and ideas (e.g. in meetings you can enter thoughts in an app so others can know what you think even if you prefer not to interject live).
 We are particularly focused on ramping up our measurement of inclusion in our environment so we can identify gaps and create solutions.
 All of these levers reflect the value we place on employees who are willing to say what they think, but also our commitment to ensure that doing so is equitable.
 In our view an environment where only the loudest or most confident voices get heard is inconsistent with meritocracy.